Residency Program

 The chair, program director, associate program directors, faculty, program coordinator, affiliated hospitals, and clinic disciplines are actively involved in the educational program.
 The program is currently approved to train six residents per year for a total of 24 residents.
-Three of the residents in each program year are military and are chosen through the Military Selection Board.
-The three civilian residents are selected through the National Resident Matching Program.
+Three of the residents in each program year are military and are chosen through the Joint Service Graduate Medical Education Selection Board (JSGMESB).
+The three civilian residents are selected through the National Resident Matching Program (NRMP).

 The progressive education of the resident is integrated with the participant's clinical experience, utilizing patient clinics, supervised surgery, daily teaching rounds and combined staff rounds.
 In-depth experience is provided in high-risk obstetrics, ultrasound with both abdominal and vaginal probe exposure, endocrine infertility, laparoscopy, minimally invasive surgical techniques, pelviscopy, microsurgery, coloscopy, general and radical surgery, laser applications with both intra-abdominal and external and gynecologic urology.